-Secondary One to Three students also engage in a series of meaningful ALP activities after their end-of-year examinations.
+The Secondary One to Three students also engaged in a series of meaningful ALP activities after their examinations.

 Learning Journey to Kok Fah Technology Farm

-The Secondary One students visit Kok Fah Technology Farm as part of their ALP module in ‘Waste Management’.
-They learn about the workflow and climate control processes in Kok Fah Farm’s Showcase Greenhouse, and how technological and scientific advancements over the years can help to efficiently increase food productivity.
-The Farm guides also discuss the pros and cons of different farming systems and how these systems help in increasing food security in a land-scarce Singapore.
+Students visited Kok Fah Technology Farm as part of their ALP module in ‘Waste Management’.
+They learned about the workflow and climate control processes in Kok Fah Farm’s Showcase Greenhouse and how technological and scientific advancements over the years can help to increase food productivity efficiently.
+The farm guides also shared about the pros and cons of different farming systems and how these systems assist in increasing food security in a land-scarce Singapore.

-The Secondary Two cohort visits Gardens by the Bay for a Science, Technology, Engineering and Mathematics (STEM) Trail which allows them to apply their mathematical and scientific knowledge in a real-world setting.
-They collaborate in activities that tap on their skills in topics such as Mensuration, Proportion, Chemical Changes and Energy.
-In addition, they gain a greater appreciation for the beauty and diversity of the flora found at the Gardens and the technology at work behind the scenes that helps to maintain this iconic Singapore landmark.
+The Secondary Two cohort visited Gardens by the Bay for a Science, Technology, Engineering and Mathematics (STEM) Trail, which allowed them to apply their mathematical and scientific knowledge in a real-world setting.
+They collaborated in activities that tapped on their skills in topics such as Mensuration, Proportion, Chemical Changes and Energy.
+In addition, they gained a greater appreciation for the beauty and diversity of the flora found at the Gardens and the technology behind the scenes that help maintain this iconic Singapore landmark.

 Sungei Buloh Wetland Biodiversity Walk and Intertidal Coastal Cleanup

-The Secondary Three Express students will participate in the Sungei Buloh Wetland Biodiversity Walk.
-They walk through the mangrove forest of Sungei Buloh Wetland Reserves, where they can closely observe the biodiversity of the mangrove ecosystem.
-They can also learn about how well these mangrove trees have adapted to the salty water conditions and their importance in the ecosystem.
-In addition, students also get to see unique mangrove inhabitants such as mudskippers, monitor lizards, tree climbing crabs, kingfishers, and even crocodiles.
+Secondary Three Express students participated in the Sungei Buloh Wetland Biodiversity Walk in 2019.
+They walked through the mangrove forest of Sungei Buloh Wetland Reserves, where they could closely observe the biodiversity of the mangrove ecosystem.
+They also learned about how well the mangrove trees have adapted to the saltwater conditions and their importance in the ecosystem.
+In addition, students also got to see unique mangrove inhabitants such as mudskippers, monitor lizards, tree-climbing crabs, kingfishers, and even crocodiles.

-After the biodiversity walk, students engage in the Intertidal Coastal Cleanup in collaboration with International Coastal Cleanup Singapore (ICCS).
-Students actively and enthusiastically contribute to the cleaning up of pollution and rubbish along Singapore’s shores.
+After the biodiversity walk, students engaged in the Intertidal Coastal Cleanup in collaboration with International Coastal Cleanup Singapore (ICCS).
+Students actively and enthusiastically contributed to the cleaning up of pollution and rubbish along Singapore’s shores.